Aadya2905/aadyasharma.in/content/posts/disrupting-the-heternormative-mindset.md

 Additionally, it's acceptable if you ever use the wrong pronouns for someone.
 Everybody makes mistakes occasionally.
 The best course of action when using the incorrect pronouns for someone is to be aware of the impact, apologise, follow up in private if necessary, and keep in mind that the goal is to find ways to support the person you may have unintentionally disrespected and hurt, not to make yourself feel better.

 As you express your goals to use their pronouns correctly, ask them if they need anything more from you.
-Make a commitment to changing your behaviour.
+Commit to changing your behaviour.
 To change the language you use, practising someone's pronouns aloud in a quiet situation is a useful tactic.
 Move ahead.
 Focus on the reasons why it's crucial to use the correct pronouns and names instead of your bad habits if you want to change them.

 Additionally, if you mistakenly identify someone, they might prefer some distance from you.
 Respect their needs and pledge to uphold the inclusive behaviours you value.